hectorqin/hyperterm-overlay/README.md

 ### hideOnBlur
 - Value: true or false
 - Default: false
-- Hides the HyperTerm Overlay when it loses focus.
+- Hides the Hyper Overlay when it loses focus.

 ### hideDock
 - Value: true or false
 - Default: false
-- Removes the HyperTerm dock icon.
+- Removes the Hyper dock icon.
 It works only when the `unique` option is activated.

 ### hotkeys
 - Value: array of hotkey strings
 - Default: ['Option+Space']
-- Specify one or more hotkeys to show and hide the HyperTerm Overlay (see: [`Accelerator`](https://github.com/electron/electron/blob/master/docs/api/accelerator.md))
+- Specify one or more hotkeys to show and hide the Hyper Overlay (see: [`Accelerator`](https://github.com/electron/electron/blob/master/docs/api/accelerator.md))

 ### position
-- Value: 'top', 'bottom', 'left' or 'right'
+- Value: `top`, `bottom`, `left`, `right`, `topRight`, `topLeft`, `bottomRight`, `bottomLeft`, `center`
 - Default: 'top'
-- Choose where HyperTerm Overlay will be positioned: `top`, `bottom`, `left` or `right`.
+- Choose where Hyper Overlay will be positioned

 ### primaryDisplay
 - Value: true or false
 - Default: false
-- Show HyperTerm Overlay only on primary display.
+- Show Hyper Overlay only on primary display.

 ### resizable
 - Value: true or false
 - Default: true
-- Allow the HyperTerm Overlay be resizable.
+- Allow the Hyper Overlay be resizable.

 ![resize](https://cloud.githubusercontent.com/assets/924158/17121469/5281a916-52aa-11e6-92f5-fa1c3dff75c8.gif)

 ### size
 - Value: float or number
 - Default: 0.4
-- The size of HyperTerm Overlay when it is showing.
+- The size of Hyper Overlay when it is showing.
  The possible values are a `number` or a `float`.
  If is a number, it represents the size um pixels.
  Else, if is a float, it means the percentage of the screen.